About

 In the summer of 2025, she appeared as Laurette in Bizet’s Le Docteur Miracle during the Route Lyrique tour of the Opéra de Lausanne.
 Beyond opera, in January of the same year, she also sang the soprano solo in Mendelssohn’s Hör mein Bitten at Saint-François Church, under the direction of Nicolas Bouvier.

-She is currently performing coloratura soprano opera arias for young audiences at the Grand Théâtre de Genève in the production Abracadabra!.
-She also regularly takes part in pre-performance talks and apéropéras at the same institution.
+Between November 2025 and January 2026, she performed coloratura soprano opera arias for young audiences at the Grand Théâtre de Genève in the production Abracadabra!.
+She also regularly takes part in pre-performance talks and apéropéras at the same institution, as well as recitals for seniors.

 In 2025, Naïma Wanshe also gives recitals with pianist Todd Camburn, combining opéra-comique and Romantic repertoire with more contemporary works, including song cycles by Jake Heggie.